!�End Bing pixel code -->

 Compassion’s Child Protection Interventions provide emergency care and legal support for children, counselling and social support for those affected by trauma, and vital child protection training for families.

 Compassion is one of the world’s leading child development charities.
-Over the past five years support from UK donors has enabled us to train 28,898 children and caregivers in child protection.
+Over the past 5 years, support from UK donors has enabled us to train 19,671 children and caregivers in child protection.
 Together we can make even more of an impact.
-All our Child Protection Interventions are run in partnership with our church partners who know the needs of their communities inside out, and are there to provide long-term support.
+All our Child Protection Interventions are run in partnership with our church partners who know the needs of their communities inside out and are there to provide long-term support.

 At Compassion, your donation is used wisely to the greatest benefit to children in poverty.